smec-ethz/xpektra/docs/theory.md

     This is encapsulated by the `GalerkinProjection` class.
 This operator is "universal" because it is constructed *only* from the chosen `Scheme` (i.e., the definition of the derivatives) and is completely independent of any material properties.
 It is the recommended choice for most problems, especially when using Newton-Krylov solvers.

+See [Fourier-Galerkin Example](examples/linear_elasticity.ipynb) for an example.

 ### The Displacement-Based (DBFFT) Approach
 Both methods above solve for the **strain** $\varepsilon$ as the primary unknown.
 An alternative is to solve for the **displacement** field $u$.
 The governing equation becomes $\nabla \cdot (C : \nabla_s u) = 0$.

 !!! info "How `xpektra` implements this?"

     The library is flexible enough to allow this.
 Instead of a `ProjectionOperator`, you can use the `Scheme` object directly to get the Fourier-space gradient (`.gradient_operator`) and divergence (`.divergence_operator`) operators.
 You can then write a residual function that solves for `u`, as shown in the DBFFT example.
 This approach is powerful because it produces a full-rank system that can be preconditioned very effectively.

+See [DBFFT Example](examples/displacement_based_fft.ipynb) for an example.

 ## Discretization (The `Scheme` Choice)